 Skelton Agricultural Show is one of the largest in Cumbria and takes place on

-the third Saturday in August at Hutton-in-the-Forest.
+the first Saturday in July at Hutton-in-the-Forest.

 In 1934 the parish absorbed the former civil parishes of Hutton-in-the-Forest